kikito/bump.lua/README.md

 ## bump.lua

-Lua collision-detection library for axis-aligned rectes.
+Lua collision-detection library for axis-aligned rectangles.
 Its main features are:

-* Bump only does axis-aligned bounding-box (AABB) collisions.
+* bump.lua only does axis-aligned bounding-box (AABB) collisions.
 If you need anything more complicated than that (circles, polygons, etc.) give HardonCollider a look.
 * Handles tunnelling - all items are treated as "bullets".
 The fact that we only use AABBs allows doing this fast.
-* Strives to be fast and have a small memory footprint
+* Strives to be fast while being economic in memory
-* It's centered on *detection*, but it also offers *minimal collision resolution*
+* It's centered on *detection*, but it also offers some (minimal) *collision resolution*
 * Can also return the items that touch a point, a segment or a rectangular zone.
 * bump.lua is _gameistic_ instead of realistic.

-Feel free to poke around!
+The demos are LÖVE based, but this library can be used in any Lua-compatible environment.

+`bump` is ideal for:

+* Tile-based games, and games where most entities can be represented as axis-aligned rectangles.
+* Games which require some physics, but not a full realistic simulation - like a platformer.
+* Examples of genres: top-down games (Zelda), Shoot-them-ups, fighting games (Street Fighter), platformers (Super Mario).

+`bump` is not ideal for:

+* Games that require polygons for the collision detection
+* Games that require highly realistic simulations of physics - things "stacking up", or "rolling over slides", for example.

 ## Example